 Manipulation under anesthesia (MUA) – when a patient experiences great or prolonged chronic pain, they may want to consider manipulation under anesthesia.
 This therapy is typically used to restore range of motion by breaking up a patient’s scar tissue with minimal pain.

 The goal during every method spinal manipulation is to restore range of motion in the back, reduce pain and joint irritability, and promote full spinal and muscular alignment.
+If you experience these, and other symptoms of back pain, you may want to consider the benefits of chiropractic, apart from some rehab exercises he suggest me to try with kratom capsules or tea..

 Spinal manipulation is typically very safe, and can provide both short term and long term palliative care for back pain that stems from misaligned vertebra in the spine.